 When considering all the new things you want your future operating model to do, apply the same energy and rigor to determine what needs to stop or is no longer relevant.
 Could you look at shorter, forward-looking sessions that address urgent issues?
 Reduce complexity of your governance by streamlining your steering committees, change boards and design authorities?
 The takeaway here is that to emerge from this situation in a more competitive stance, the changes you are making to your IT operating model today need to include shedding historical baggage, not add yet another layer over the top.

 Step 4: Thinking about the future

-While all organisations are experiencing similar short and long-term macro-economic conditions created by COVID-19, each will move through its own reaction, resilience, and recovery and new reality phases in different ways.
-That said, it is clear that there will be different priorities and pathways for every organisation depending on your sector, company, region and maturity of your IT operating model.
+While all organizations are experiencing similar short and long-term macro-economic conditions created by COVID-19, each will move through its own reaction, resilience, and recovery and new reality phases in different ways.
+That said, it is clear that there will be different priorities and pathways for every organization depending on your sector, company, region and maturity of your IT operating model.